How to Pass the NREMT EMT Exam in 2026

 - Skipping scene safety - Always assess scene safety first, regardless of the scenario

-- Jumping to treatment before assessment — The exam rewards systematic approach (assess → intervene)
+- Jumping to treatment before assessment - The exam rewards a systematic approach (assess then intervene)

 - Ignoring ABCs - Always address Airway before Breathing, Breathing before Circulation

-- Over-studying Operations — It's only 3–7% of the exam; don't spend 30% of your time on it
+- Under-prioritizing the big domains - EMS Operations is only 10-14% of the exam; don't spend 30% of your time on it while neglecting Primary Assessment

 - Not practicing new question types - Drag-and-drop and multiple-select require different strategies than traditional MCQ